JonathanDLTran/JonathanDLTran/README.md

 ### Hi there 👋, I'm Jonathan!

-I'm interested in programming languages, particularly how to make it easier for people to program, and to program correctly.
+I'm interested in programming languages, particularly in techniques, methodsm and tools to make it easier for people to program, and to program correctly.
 I enjoy work related to type systems, static analysis techniques, and compiler optimizations.

  - 🌱 I’m currently reading through and doing the exercises on lattices in Chapter 4 of Static Program Analysis.
  - 🌱 I’m currently learning the basics of formal verification by working through Volume I of Software Foundations.